• Skip to primary navigation

 Ingredient Notes

-• Chicken: If you're planning on making this freekeh with chicken, I suggest using bone-in pieces.
-Since you'll be boiling the chicken and using the stock to cook the freekeh, you'll need the bones to give you the maximum flavor (you're going to be shredding the chicken anyways).
-I've made this recipe with boneless, skinless chicken breasts and it still works perfectly, so it's really up to what you have at home.
+• Chicken: I suggest using bone-in pieces if you make this freekeh with chicken.
+Since you'll be boiling the chicken and using the stock to cook the freekeh, you'll need the bones to give you the maximum flavor (you'll be shredding the chicken anyway).
+I've made this recipe with boneless, skinless chicken breasts, and it still works perfectly, so it's really up to what you have at home.

 • Nuts: This is the most important part, in my opinion.
 You'll need either raw pine nuts, cashews, or almonds (or a mix of them all), which you'll lightly fry in ghee and sprinkle on top of the freekeh.
 They add a beautiful crunch.

-• Garlic: You'll need about four cloves of garlic, which you'll also add to the broth.
+• Garlic: You'll need about four cloves of garlic to add to the broth.

-• Ghee: This recipe only needs a little bit of ghee to fry the nuts and freekeh in.
+• Ghee: This recipe only needs a bit of ghee to fry the nuts and freekeh.
 Olive oil is an appropriate substitute, but honestly, the ghee is what really deepens the flavor of the freekeh.

-• Olive oil: I like to use olive oil to sear the chicken in before it boils.
-You can use any oil, but good quality olive oil always adds to a dish.
+• Olive oil: I like to use olive oil to sear the chicken before it boils.
+You can use any oil, but high-quality extra virgin olive oil always adds to a dish.

-• Spices: The mix of spices I like to use for this recipe is what makes this whole dish.
+• Spices: The mix of spices I like to use for this recipe makes this whole dish.
 I like to mix whole and ground spices to get the most flavor.
-The whole spices are cardamom, cloves, bay leaves, black peppercorns, cinnamon sticks, and caraway.
-The ground spices are 7 spices, cumin, dried coriander, white pepper, and nutmeg.
+The whole spices include cardamom, cloves, bay leaves, black peppercorns, cinnamon sticks, and caraway.
+The ground spices are seven spices, cumin, dried coriander, white pepper, and nutmeg.
 Salt and black pepper to taste, of course.

 How to Make Chicken Freekeh Pilaf